kirkserverhl/move/README.md

 ⚠️ Beta Version - Under Construction ⚠️

-🚧 We Tried, We Warned Ya! 🚧This project is currently in BETA and under active development.
-Expect bugs, incomplete features, and potential crashes.
-Proceed with caution!

 🔥 For the best experience, we strongly recommend testing in a virtual machine with the following specs: